Sensitive Choice

 Ethylbenzene Primarily used in the production of styrene and synthetic polymers as well as a number of other uses, such as paints and inks.
 Eye, throat and respiratory sensitivity can occur at higher levels.

 Benzene Used in manufacturing and industrial applications.
 Other sources include petrol stations and tobacco smoke.
-A number of health concerns, particularly when inhaled, which include skin or eye irritation and aspiration hazard.
+Exposure can cause a number of health concerns when inhaled, including skin or eye irritation and, in some cases, aspiration hazard.

 Fragrances Fragrances may consist of a complex mixture of chemicals and are added to a range of products including cosmetics, cleaning products, air fresheners, and detergents.
 Fragrances may trigger symptoms in some people with asthma or allergies.